harshrathod50/project-layout/README.md

 ### `/tools`

-Supporting tools for this project.
+Supporting tools for the project.
 Note that these tools can import code from the `/pkg` and `/internal` directories.

 See the [`/tools`](tools/README.md) directory for examples.